mohsenhariri/mohsenhariri.github.io/_posts/test.md

 L = \frac{1}{2} \rho v^2 S C_L
 $$

-## Mass-Energy Equivalence

-The mass-energy equivalence is described by the famous equation
+The mass-energy equivalence is described by the famous equation:

 $$
 E=mc^2
 $$

 ## Text Formatting